-Former University College-Old Members Scholars
+Former University College Old-Members Oxford Australia Scholars

 2009-2010, 2011-2013 Edwina Christie graduated from the University of Sydney in 2008 with First Class Honours in English and the University Medal.
 She completed her MSt in English at Oxford in 2010 on a Clarendon award and Hon James Fairfax Oxford Australia Scholarship.
 Edwina began her DPhil in 2011 with the University College Old Members' Scholarship and the Class of '59 Scholarship, investigating the evolution of English and French prose fiction in the first half of the seventeenth century, when the conventions of chivalric romance began to give way to the birth of the novel.
-Edwina completed her DPhil in 2016 and is now teaching visiting students at Regents' Park College, Oxford.
-Since passing her viva, she has presented her research at conferences in Wellington, Chicago, Florence, Oxford and Budapest.
-She is currently writing an article on a previously undiscovered collection of manuscript poems by the Restoration playwright and translator, John Bulteel.
+Edwina completed her DPhil in 2016.